zakkg3/ClusterSecret/README.md

 ## Requirements

-Current version 0.0.7 is tested for Kubernetes >= 1.19 up to 1.25
+Current version 0.0.8 is tested for Kubernetes >= 1.19 up to 1.27.1

-For older kubernes (<1.19) use the image tag "0.0.6" in  yaml/02_deployment.yaml
+For older kubernetes (<1.19) use the image tag "0.0.6" in your helm values file.

-## tl;dr install
+## Install

 # Using the official helm chart